-Residential RESIDENTIAL LOW INCOME PROGRAM - NATURAL GAS Overview The Low Income Gas Program provides funding for the installation of high efficiency natural gas space and water heaters in low income homes where participating utility gas lines are plumbed into the residential building.
+Residential RESIDENTIAL LOW INCOMI E PROGRAM - NATURAL GA AS Overview The Low Income Gas Program provides funding for the installation of high efficiency natural gas space and water heaters in low income homes where participating utility gas lines are plumbed into the residential building.
 Objectives Increase consumer awareness of cost-effective options for conserving natural gas; and, Deploy the designated Low Income Natural Gas budget allocation to this market sector through a cost-effective program.
-Opportunity Market The target market for this program includes all low income residential properties in the participating utility natural gas service territory (e.g., Unitil) with a particular focus on multi-family units.
+Opportunity Market The target market for this program includes all low income residential properties in the participating utility natural gas service territory ( e.g. , Unitil) with a particular focus on multi-family units.
 More than 90% of residential buildings have cost-effective weatherization opportunities which would be encouraged to occur at the same time as heating system upgrades to further maximize savings and the opportunity to make improvements.
-Most Maine homes can benefit from targeted air sealing, increases in attic, wall and basement insulation, space and water heating system upgrades, and efficient lighting upgrades.
-In order to meet cost-effectiveness criteria, the Trust will continue to evaluate energy efficiency opportunities and methods of delivery.
-Efficient Alternative Eligible measures include efficient space heaters, instantaneous water heaters, upgraded ENERGY STAR boilers and furnaces.
+Most Maine homes can ber and basement insulation, s lighting upgrades.
+In order continue to evaluate energ pace and water heating syst to meet cost-effectiveness tem upgrades, and efficient criteria, the Trust will Efficient Alternative Eligible measures include efficient space heaters, instantaneous water heaters, upgraded ENERGY STAR boilers and furnaces.
 Market Potential The upgrade of heating systems in all low-income properties in the participating utility's service territory is currently estimated to be 1,000 units.
 Market Barriers Market barriers for the Residential Low Income natural gas heating sector include the upfront cost of the heating system upgrade, access to financing and capacity to meet underwriting standards, and a lack of information.
 Program History Low Income Program funding was formerly used for weatherization of multi- family residential properties in Unitil's service territory and administered directly by Unitil.
-Program Design l Measures Promoted The following list represent heating equipment: s typical high efficiency nat ural gas space and water End Use Typical measure Incentives and Finance Natural Gas Space Heater 20K to 60K Btuh direct vent space heater with AFUE efficiency exceeding 84%.
+Program Design 1 Measures Promoted The following list represents typical high efficiency natural gas space and water heating equipment: End Use Typical measure Incentives and Finance Natural Gas Space Heater 20K to 60K Btuh direct vent space heater with AFUE efficiency exceeding 84%.
 Low Income participants will be eligible to receive upgrades to their

-Residential RESIDENTIAL LOW INCOMI E PROGRAM - NATURAL GA NS Natural Gas Instantaneous Water Heater Wall mounted direct vent water heater providing hot water on demand and possibly heat depending on sizing and home heating distribution configuration. natural gas heating systems.
+Residential RESIDENTIAL LOW INCOME E PROGRAM - NATURAL GA IS Natural Gas Instantaneous Water Heater Wall mounted direct vent water heater providing hot water on demand and possibly heat depending on sizing and home heating distribution configuration. natural gas heating systems.
 Participants will also be eligible for Residential Direct Install Incentives for completing air sealing in conjunction with a BPI energy audit.
 Natural Gas Condensing Boiler ENERGY STAR furnaces and boiler upgrades.
-Efficient space heating utilizing natural gas through conventional and existing heat distribution systems. , , , , , , , , , , , , , , , , , , , , Implementation Strategy The program will be delivered through a program delivery contractor selected Strategy through a competitive bidding process.
+Efficient space heating utilizing natural gas through conventional and existing heat distribution systems. with a birrenergy addit.
+Implementation Strategy The program will be delivered through a program delivery contractor selected through a competitive bidding process.
 Marketing Program participation will be driven by direct mailings to Unitil customers as well as informational packages sent to General Assistance Program officers at municipalities and Community Action Programs within Unitil's service territory.
 Education and Training/Workforce Development Information about the availability of funds for low income natural gas heated residential properties will be conveyed during periodic webinars and technical training for participating contractors held throughout the year.
 This will includes opportunities for feedback on program design and opportunities for improvements to program delivery.
 Training on technical topics and sales training will be encouraged with the contractor community to enable them to provide better information about weatherization and efficient heating to low income residents.
 Technical Assistance Efficiency Maine will offer technical assistance to contractors and residents as needed.
 Each project that is financed through Efficiency Maine programs is reviewed for validity as it relates to best practices and projected savings.
 Financial Incentives